-As of 1 October 2017, there have been new filing requirements for acquirers of shares pursuant to amendment of the Money Laundering Act.
+Further filing requirements for acquirers of shares apply pursuant to the Money Laundering Act.
 All legal entities governed by private law have to file certain data with the Transparency Register, inter alia regarding the beneficial owners in the company (ie, persons directly or indirectly holding more than 25 per cent of the shares or control more than 25 per cent of the voting rights or exercising control in a comparable way (eg, by voting trust or pooling agreements)).
-Exemptions apply for listed companies owing to the equivalent filing requirements pursuant to the WpHG and such entities for which the relevant data is available from other (electronic) registers.
 Violation of the filing obligation is punishable by a fine.

-According to the Capital Investment Act (KAGB) disclosure requirements with respect to M&A transactions in which the management of alternative funds (AIFM) are involved must be considered.
+In mergers and acquisitions transactions in which the management of alternative funds (AIFM) are involved, disclosure requirements pursuant to the Capital Investment Act must be considered.
 When such AIFM acquires, disposes or holds shares of a non-listed company on behalf of an of alternative investment fund (AIF), the AIFM must notify BaFin of the proportion of voting rights of the non-listed company held by the AIF any time that portion reaches, exceeds or falls below the thresholds of 10, 20, 30, 50 and 75 per cent.
-When an AIF, individually or jointly, acquires control over a non-listed company or an issuer the AIFM managing such AIF must notify the non-listed company concerned, the shareholders of the company and the competent authorities of the home member state of the AIFM, and must make available further information with respect to inter alia the situation with respect to the voting rights and when control was acquired, the policy for preventing and managing conflicts of interest and the policy for external and internal communication relating to the company in particular as regards employees, its intentions with regard to the future business of the non-listed company and the likely repercussions on employment, including any material change in the conditions of employment.
+When an AIF, individually or jointly, acquires control over a non-listed company or an issuer the AIFM managing such AIF must notify the non-listed company concerned, the shareholders of the company and the competent authorities of the home member state of the AIFM, and must make available further information with respect to inter alia the situation regarding the voting rights at the time of acquiring control, the policy for preventing and managing conflicts of interest and the policy for external and internal communication relating to the company in particular as regards employees, its intentions with regard to the future business of the non-listed company and the likely repercussions on employment, including any material change in the conditions of employment.
 The company needs to inform the employees' representatives or, where there are none, the employees themselves, without undue delay of the information.

-According to the Foreign Trade Act and the relevant ordinance, the Federal Ministry of Economics and Energy (BMWi) needs to be informed if the investor originates from outside the EU or EFTA (see question 18).
+According to the Foreign Trade Act and the relevant ordinance, the Federal Ministry of Economics and Energy (BMWi) needs to be informed if the investor originates from outside the European Union or the European Free Trade Association.